jaredgei/react-starter-kit/readme.md

-# Starter for React Applications using Express,  Redux, and SCSS
+# Starter for React Applications using Express,  GraphQL, and SCSS

 ### Dev